 FOX president, Alexandre Monnier put forward a framework to build a sustainable family enterprise where the issues to be addressed are:

 - Enterprise goals and risks

 - Governance and leadership

 These issues are not limited to Family Offices.
 They are about strategic planning and how organizations need to implement good governance, define a shared mission and vision with outcomes that align to that vision and mission, and set SMART goals that can be progress monitored to achieve those outcomes.

 Simply put, if you want to make sure your organization is prepared for the future and the changes to come, you can’t wing it.
 You need to plan ahead.
 And that planning needs to be led from the top at board level – it’s not something that can be delegated.
-That’s where you should be looking for a board portal that can help you go beyond board management by offering features that can help with your strategic planning and reporting.
+That’s where you should be looking for a board portal software that can help you go beyond board management by offering features that can help with your strategic planning and reporting.

-2. Succession planning is critical
+2. Succession planning is critical to effective board management

 Whether you’re a Family Office looking to bring the next generation up-to-speed or on a board with a high level of turnover, succession planning, or onboarding of new board members is critical.
 Especially when the next few years are looking so volatile.